MagedSaeed/magedsaeed.github.io/_posts/2025-02-12-DeepSeek Presented Simple.md

 Among of the other tricks to introduce is the use of a smart accumulation strategy where intermediate computations are promoted to higher precision at regular intervals.
 This ensures that despite using FP8 for most operations, the critical accumulation of gradients remains accurate.

+# Conclusion

+DeepSeek's R1 model represents a significant breakthrough in AI progress, demonstrating that pure reinforcement learning can effectively teach language models to reason without supervised fine-tuning.
+This was achieved through their innovative R1-Zero model, which later evolved into the more user-friendly R1 version.
+The success of their approach was further validated when they found that distilling knowledge from R1 to smaller models was more effective than training smaller models directly with reinforcement learning.
+Built on their V3 architecture, which employs novel techniques like Multi-head Latent Attention and FP8 training, DeepSeek managed to create a cost-effective solution that rivals or surpasses leading Western models.
+I really hope this model presents a milestone towards furher democratization of LLMs to wider audience further unlocking its couplilnng with close-source enterprises.

 # Useful Links and resources: